- Proposed in the early 2000’s as a full memorial and prayer garden.

 Roy earned his Bachelor of Science from the University of Nebraska, his Master of Science from Rutgers University, and his Ph.D. from NC State University, where he researched plants and soils to grow better pastures to develop forage feeding systems for the efficient production of meat and milk.
 This work was sponsored at various times by the University of Florida, Cornell University, and Virginia Tech.
 In addition to being a professor, Roy was a consultant for the Rockefeller Foundation and traveled throughout the world, concentrating in South America, to help teach farmers to feed their people more efficiently.
 He wrote over 250 professional journal articles and textbook chapters.

 The large mural that dominates the hall wall between the cross hallway and the Youth Room was painted by local artist and member Judy Meyer.
 The original intent was to paint a mural of major events in the Bible.
-After several months of work and filling the entire wall, it was cut to the current stories of Genesis through Noah and the Arc.
+After several months of work and filling the entire wall, it was cut to the current stories of Genesis through Noah and the Ark.

 - Installed in 1984.

-- Sketched by Rev. Gray Clark, the pastor at the time in one evening.
+- Sketched by Rev. Gray Clark, the pastor at the time, in one evening.
 The design ideas came from a 9-person committee of church members.

-- Designed and built in Jamestown
+- Designed and built in nearby Jamestown, North Carolina.

 - The glass is imported from Germany, 1 inch thick and set in resin epoxy, with an aluminum frame.
 Each panel section weighs more than 100 pounds each.